How to apply

 Applicants must clearly demonstrate how their proposal will contribute to Integration Joint Board Strategic Plan objectives and golden threads.

 As a condition of grant funding, applicants will be required to submit an end of year project report to evidence the positive impact of the funding.
-Applicants will be asked to demonstrate which other sources of funding they have applied for, before approaching East Lothian Health & social Care Partnership for grant funding.
+Applicants will be asked to demonstrate which other sources of funding they have applied for, before approaching East Lothian Health and Social Care Partnership for grant funding.

 When can we apply for funding?

-Applications will be considered and assessed to ensure compliance with the new criteria.
-Applicants will be notified if their application has been successful by 1st March 2021.
+Applications will be considered and assessed to ensure compliance with the criteria.
+Applicants will be notified if their application has been successful by 1st March 2022.